gdamjan/prezentacii/portable-services-nix/README.md

 Hermetically builds reproducible software and distros (images)

 Note:
+- even more buzzwords
-basically you write a function or two, and you get a Linux distro with some sofware its dependencies and configuration.
+- basically you write a function or two, and you get a Linux distro with some sofware its dependencies and configuration.
 All software is hermetically built in sandbox, reproducible, etc..

 Ok cool, so what can we make with that is Docker Images or full distros, but… I hate docker